trunk-io/plugins/tests/readme.md

 linters/
 └─my-linter/
   │ plugin.yaml
+  │ my_linter_test.ts
   │ readme.md (optional)
   │ my-config.json (optional)
-  └─test/
+  └─test_data/
     │ basic.in.py
-    │ my_linter_test.ts
 ```

 - Specify a `readme.md` if your linter integration requires additional explanation or configuration.
 - Specify a `my-config.json` (or whatever `direct_configs` item applies) ONLY if providing this
   config file is sufficient to enable your linter in ALL cases.
 This will be created whenever
   someone enables your linter.
+- Specify a typescript test file that calls `linterCheckTest` or `linterFmtTest` with the name of
+  your linter and (optionally) the prefixes of your input files and any special callbacks.
-- Inside of `test/`, provide a testing file and at least one input file.
+- Inside of `test_data/`, provide at least one input file.

   - For linters, specify a sample input file (with an appropriate file extension).
 For reference,
     the tests will run the following command against your input file: